B35000/E5UI/README.md

 # E5(Beta)

-Official repository for the User Interface used in the E5 webapp
+Official repository for the User Interface used in the E5 webapp.

-[Works on most web browsers](https://b35000.github.io/E5UI/).
+[It Works on most web browsers](https://b35000.github.io/E5UI/).
 Feel free to try it out for yourself.

 # Getting Started